dotneteeer/Diary/README.md

 1. Clone the repository to your local machine.
 2. Open the solution in your IDE.
 3. Restore the NuGet packages.
-4. Update the connection string in `secrets.json` of Diary.Api to point to your PostgreSQL Server instance.
+4. Update the connection string in `secrets.json` of `Diary.Api` to point to your PostgreSQL Server instance.
-5. Set up rabbitMq(follow instructions in Diary\Diary.Consumer\RabbitMqListener.cs)
+5. Set up rabbitMq(follow instructions in `Diary\Diary.Consumer\RabbitMqListener.cs`)
-6. Set up Redis(after installing execute redis-server)
+6. Set up Redis(after installing execute `redis-server`)
+7. Execute `docker-compose up -d` in project directory.
-6. Start the application.
+8. Start the application.

 ## Usage
 Once the application is running, you can interact with the API using tools like Postman or directly through the Swagger UI.